Ninja-Squad/data-discovery/README.md

 The application doesn't use the physical resources index directly.
 Instead, it uses two aliases, that must be created before using the application:

- * `resource-index` is the alias used by the application to search for genetic resources
+ * `rare-resource-index` is the alias used by the application to search for genetic resources
- * `resource-harvest-index` is the alias used by the application to store genetic resources when the harvest is triggered.
+ * `rare-resource-harvest-index` is the alias used by the application to store genetic resources when the harvest is triggered.

 In normal operations, these two aliases should refer to the same physical resource index.
-The script `createIndexAndAliases.sh` creates a physical index (named `resource-physical-index`) and creates these two aliases referring to this physical index.
+The script `createIndexAndAliases.sh` creates a physical index (named `rare-resource-physical-index`) and creates these two aliases referring to this physical index.

 Once the index and the aliases have been created, a harvest can be triggered.
-The first operation that a harvest does is to create or update (put) the mapping for the genetic resource entity into the index aliased by `resource-harvest-index`.
+The first operation that a harvest does is to create or update (put) the mapping for the genetic resource entity into the index aliased by `rare-resource-harvest-index`.
 Then it parses the JSON files and stores them into this same index.
-Since the `resource-index` alias normally refers to the same physical index, searches will find the resources stored by the harvester.
+Since the `rare-resource-index` alias normally refers to the same physical index, searches will find the resources stored by the harvester.

 ### Why two aliases